cchitsiang/awesome-stars/topics.md

 ## open-source

+- [openstatusHQ/openstatus](https://github.com/openstatusHQ/openstatus) - The open-source monitoring platform
 - [4ian/GDevelop](https://github.com/4ian/GDevelop) - :video_game: Open-source, cross-platform game engine designed to be used by everyone.
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code and JetBrains
-- [Infisical/infisical](https://github.com/Infisical/infisical) - ♾ Infisical is an open-source, end-to-end encrypted platform for secret management: sync secrets across your team/infrastructure and prevent secret leaks.
+- [Infisical/infisical](https://github.com/Infisical/infisical) - ♾ Infisical is the open-source secret management platform: Sync secrets across your team/infrastructure and prevent secret leaks.
-- [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community. ⭐️ You can star to support our work!
+- [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.
 - [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
 No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
 - [meltano/meltano](https://github.com/meltano/meltano) - Meltano: the declarative code-first data integration engine that powers your wildest data and ML-powered product ideas.
 Say goodbye to writing, maintaining, and scaling your own API integrations.
 - [documenso/documenso](https://github.com/documenso/documenso) - The Open Source DocuSign Alternative.